EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Introduction

-\textit{Deep Learning} has largely alleviated the need for manual feature extraction, achieving state-of-the-art performance in fields such as computer vision and speech recognition \cite{Hinton2012, He2015}.
-The use of convolutional neural networks (CNNs) in particular has increased significantly, due in part to their success in many challenging image classification problems \cite{Krizhevsky2012, SimonyanZ14a, Szegedy2014_Inception, He2015, HuangLW16a}, surpassing methods that have relied on the use of hand-crafted features (see \cite{LeCun2015} and \cite{Schmidhuber2014} for recent reviews).
-The majority of BCI systems, however, still rely on the use of handcrafted features.
-This raises the following question: Can Deep Learning approaches be used to design better features suitable for classification of EEG signals?
-While there have been many previous works on applying Deep Learning approaches to EEG signals (for example, epilepsy prediction and monitoring \cite{Antoniades2016, Liang2016, Page2016, Mirowski20091927, ThodoroffPL16}, sleep stage detection \cite{Langkvist2012}, anomaly detection \cite{Wulsin2011}, mental workload classification \cite{Bashivan2015}, auditory music retrieval \cite{Stober2014, StoberSOG15}, detection of visual-evoked responses \cite{Cecotti2011, Manor2015, Shamwell2016, Cecotti2014}, control of exoskeletons \cite{Kwak2017} and motor imagery \cite{Tabar2017, An2014, Sakhavi2015}), they were each optimized on a single BCI task, making it unclear how these approaches would generalize to other datasets.
+\textit{Deep Learning} has largely alleviated the need for manual feature extraction, achieving state-of-the-art performance in fields such as computer vision and speech recognition \cite{Hinton2012, LeCun2015}.
+Specifically, the use of deep convolutional neural networks (CNNs) has grown due in part to their success in many challenging image classification problems \cite{Krizhevsky2012, SimonyanZ14a, Szegedy2014_Inception, He2015, HuangLW16a}, surpassing methods relying on hand-crafted features (see \cite{LeCun2015} and \cite{Schmidhuber2014} for recent reviews).
+Although the majority of BCI systems still rely on the use of handcrafted features, many recent works have explored the application of Deep Learning to EEG signals.
+For example, CNNs have been used for epilepsy prediction and monitoring \cite{Antoniades2016, Liang2016, Page2016, Mirowski20091927, ThodoroffPL16}, for auditory music retrieval \cite{Stober2014, StoberSOG15}, for detection of visual-evoked responses \cite{Cecotti2011, Manor2015, Shamwell2016, Cecotti2014} and for motor imagery classification \cite{Schirrmeister2017b}, while Deep Belief Networks (DBNs) have been used for sleep stage detection \cite{Langkvist2012}, anomaly detection \cite{Wulsin2011} and in motion-onset visual-evoked potential classification \cite{Ma2017}.
+CNNs using time-frequency transforms of EEG data were used for mental workload classification \cite{Bashivan2015} and for motor imagery classification \cite{Tabar2017, An2014, Sakhavi2015}).
+Restricted Boltzman Machines (RBMs) have been used for motor imagery \cite{Lu2017}.
+An adaptive method based on stacked denoising autoencoders has been proposed for mental workload classification \cite{Yin2017b}).
+These studies focused primarily on classification in a single BCI task, often times using task-specific knowledge in designing the network architecture.
+In addition, the amount of data used to train these networks varied significantly across studies, in part due to the difficulty in collecting data under different experimental designs.
+Thus, it remains unclear how these previous deep learning approaches would generalize both to other BCI tasks as well as to variable training data sizes.